 AREAS OF KNOWLEDGE: RELIGIOUS KNOWLEDGE SYSTEMS

 Prepare in advance five strips of paper with one of the questions below written on each one.
 Divide the class into five groups.
 Tell the groups to appoint a reliable scribe who will record highlights of (and direct quotations from) the lively to-and-fro of group conversation.
-The groups will have no visibility on the other questions until each group comes forward in turn to maks a succinct, inpromtu oral presentation, tracing some of the interesting ideas that emerged.
-The scribe may participate in the oral prresentation.

 1. Is religion the opium of the people?

 3. Is fanatical devotion to a sports team similar to religious observance?